 The Common frog (Rana temporaria) is one of Ireland’s three amphibious animals, along with the Natterjack toad and Common newt; all are protected species.
 Ireland’s frogs appear to have a unique lineage, and despite their vulnerability they may even have survived the last Ice Age.
 If so, they were probably helped by their ability to breathe through their skin: this allows them to hibernate at the bottom of a pond or in a deep layer of mud.

 On a visit to the countryside last weekend, I was delighted to see the local frogs tending to a prodigious clump of spawn that floated serenely at the side of the pond in the early morning sun:

-Not everyone appreciates the appeal of these slippery clusters of jellied life.
-I know people who would be deeply uncomfortable about looking at this set of photos, not to mention running a finger through actual frogspawn.
+Not everyone appreciates the appeal of these slippery clusters of jellied life, and I know people who would be deeply uncomfortable looking at these photos.
 But despite its superficial unattractiveness (eyeball soup, anyone?), I find it beautiful in an otherworldly sort of way.